Article written by Elisa - Travel Writer & Local in France

-Visit the cathedral inside and admire its 16th-century astronomical clock and the beautiful stained-glass windows from the beginning of the 12th century.
+Visit the Cathedral inside and admire its 16th-century astronomical clock and the beautiful stained-glass windows from the beginning of the 12th century.

 5. Get Lost in Vieux Lyon

-Take the time to stroll around Vieux Lyon (Old Lyon) along the Saône River’s right bank.
+This Lyon 2-day itinerary continues with a stroll around Vieux Lyon (Old Lyon) along the Saône River’s right bank.
 This area is home to the largest Renaissance area in Europe after Venice, with pretty craft shops, restaurants, and bars.

-2 Days in Lyon, Day 2
+2 Days in Lyon Itinerary: Day Two

 6. Place Bellecour

-The facades bordering the square were rebuilt between 1807 and 1813, and they are all listed Historical Monuments.
+The facades bordering the square were rebuilt between 1807 and 1813, and they are all listed as Historical Monuments.
 From here, you have a beautiful view of Fourvière Hill and the basilica.

 Place Bellecour is one of the main sights hosting Lyon’s Light Festival, one of France’s best Christmas events!
-Because of this festival and more, we voted Lyon one of the best places to visit in France in winter.
+Because of this festival and more, we voted Lyon as one of the best places to visit in France in winter.